 The types of costs included in selling, general, and administrative expenses consist predominately of advertising and non-manufacturing administrative and overhead costs.
 Distribution network costs are included in cost of product sold.
 We expense advertising costs as incurred, shown, or distributed.
-Advertising expense for the years ended February 29, 2020, February 28, 2019, and February 28, 2018, was $769.5 million, $700.8 million, and $615.7 million, respectively.
+Advertising expense for the years ended February 28, 2021, February 29, 2020, and February 28, 2019, was $805.0 million, $769.5 million, and $700.8 million, respectively.

 Foreign currency translation

 The functional currency of our foreign subsidiaries is generally the respective local currency.
 The translation from the applicable foreign currencies to U.S. dollars is performed for balance sheet accounts using exchange rates in effect at the balance sheet date and for revenue and expense accounts using a weighted average exchange rate for the period.
-The resulting translation adjustments are recognized as a component of Accumulated Other Comprehensive Income (Loss) (“AOCI”).
+The resulting translation adjustments are recognized as a component of AOCI.
 Gains or losses resulting from foreign currency denominated transactions are included in selling, general, and administrative expenses.

 Cash and cash equivalents